 State Driver’s License Renewal & Replacement

 Note: Miami County is not a full service Driver’s License Station.
 For other driver’s license station information check the Kansas driver’s license exam stations list.
 Renewal and replacement licenses are available in the Miami County Treasurer’s Office.
 Persons wanting to change from an out-of-state license to a State of Kansas License or first-time Kansas license, need to apply at a full service Driver’s License Station.
-Other transactions that would require a full service station includes: renewal transactions if expired more than one year; concealed carry licenses; applicants with Registered Offender status; drive exams and testing; and reinstatements.
+Other transactions that would require a full service station includes: renewal transactions if expired more than one year; concealed carry licenses; applicants with Registered Offender status; drive exams and testing (online or written); and reinstatements.
 This listing is not all inclusive, but meant for additional information.

 Effective January 1, 2006, the State of Kansas changed the Commercial Drivers License (CDL) Renewal locations to full service stations only.
 For more information please visit the Kansas driver’s license exam stations list.